 The most complicated part of any integration will be reliably uploading Frame.io with all created media over a variety of bad states.

 We require integrations gracefully handle the following scenarios:

 - Clearly and easily displays upload status to the user, including a queued upload list, and completed or failed uploads.

-- Writes files to permanent or removable local storage.
-This storage must be accessible to the user.
+- Writes files local physical storage, accessible to the user.

-Maintains an upload Queue that ensures delivery of files to Frame.io if:
+Maintains an upload Queue that ensures delivery of assets to Frame.io if:

 - Another file(s) is currently uploading

 - There is currently no network connectivity: uploads should resume when network is re-established

 - The app/device is power cycled before/during an upload